 Short summaries appear on bill backs and history sheets prepared for memorials and resolutions.
 A short summary is not a measure summary; it stands in place of the "relating to" clause for bills.
 When a memorial or resolution is read, the reading clerk reads only its short summary.

 Begin the text of the short summary with a present participle and use the fewest words possible.
-Unlike measure summaries, short summaries may include articles.
+Short summaries should include articles.

 Examples:

 Declaring Leroy Vinnegar Day in honor of the acclaimed Oregon musician.